mlr-org/mlr3hyperband/README.md

 #tuner$tune(inst)
 ```

-For the full working example, please check out the `Examples` section below.
+For the full working example, please check out the Examples section below.

-## Using Hyperband in mlr3
+## A short description of hyperband

 Hyperband is a budget oriented-procedure, weeding out suboptimally performing configurations early on during their training process, increasing tuning efficiency as a consequence.
 For this, several brackets are constructed with an associated set of configurations for each bracket.
 These configuration are initialized by stochastic, often uniform, sampling.